BriceBKOH2/CreditAutoApp/README.md

 Done a presentation of work done and what's left to Product Owner

 Sprint 3 :
-Front creates a Contract object with parameters from the form present in the simul page, form get its vehicule category from database
+Front creates a Contract object with parameters from the form present in the simul page, form get its vehicule category from database ans save contract object in database.

+Spring 4 :
+Client creation page done, saving client object in database, can send client object in contract simulation page and save it in contract object.
+When contract object send to database with correct client object it saves the relation (put a contract object in already existing client object in database).
+Basic login and access right and restriction on differentes pages done.